standardgalactic/zet/_posts/2020-04-19-verification-competitions.md

    solve problems more quickly, you are now expected to show it by reporting your performance on these benchmarks.

+6. To turn prototypes into mature tools.
+   For example, to enter SV-COMP, you have to be able to cope with a large part of the C language, not just a subset.

 [Martin Nyx Brain](https://www.city.ac.uk/people/academics/martin-nyx-brain)
 has written
 [an explanation of how these competitions are organized](http://www.sc-square.org/CSA/workshop2-papers/RP3-FinalVersion.pdf).